 The Society of Gospel Haymanot (SGH) exists to provide a context for the proliferation and development of academic theology rooted in the Black Church tradition.
 The SGH offers a collegial environment for the interchange of biblical and theological scholarship with a special emphasis on Black scholars committed to biblical orthodoxy and Black liberation.

-The Annual Meeting of the SGH will take place on Friday, October 23 and Saturday, October 24, 2020 and will be held online.
+The Annual Meeting of the SGH will take place on Friday, October 22 and Saturday, October 23, 2021.
 This event serves primarily to provide an academic context for Black faculty and graduate students of religion and theology to build relationships and form a theological voice rooted in biblical orthodoxy and Black liberation.

-The deadline to submit abstracts is Friday, April 24, 2020.
-Conference presenters must be members of SGH in good standing.
+The deadline to submit abstracts is Friday, April 22, 2021.
 While faculty and students of theological institutions are typically the primary participants, submissions are considered from applicants outside of academic institutions.
-Similarly, the leadership of SGH subscribes to the MSH Testimony ( https://meachum.org/about ), as do the majority of participants.
+Similarly, the leadership of SGH subscribes to the SGH Testimony, as do the majority of participants.
 However, participants of alternative religious and/or theological communities are more than welcome to attend and present at the annual meeting.
 Such participants are asked to place their research paper in substantial dialogue with the theological perspective of SGH.
 Please submit an abstract that is no more than 150 words in length.
 Your paper should be 3,500-4,500 words in length.
 With your abstract submission, please identify which session your paper best fits in:

 - Dersat (Old & New Testament Studies)